Bullying leads to 10-year-old's suicide; Family says Greenfield school did not reach out directly

 Sammy Teusch began experiencing bullying at Greenfield schools almost as soon as the family moved to the state about 1.5 years ago, according to Sam Teusch.
 He often felt unsafe at school.

 The bullying became physical and mental, leading the family to contact school administration nearly 20 times with their concerns.
-Sam Teusch said his relentless calls fell on deaf ears, though.
+Sam Teusch said his relentless calls fell on deaf ears.

 “I wish I would have taken more pictures, I tried taking photos of knots on his head,” Sam Teusch said.
 “It’s all hindsight now.”